caltechlibrary/irdmtools/feeds-demo/README.md

 Dataset used for intermediate representation of the collections from which the website is generated.
 By relying on dataset >= 2.1.6 I am taking advantage of Postgres database as a JSON store.
-This has proven to speed up opperations considerably.
+This has proven to speed up operations considerably.
 Rather than the harvesting process being the biggest time consumer it is now website rendering and copying to the S3 bucket that takes long.